bsolomon1124/misc/sql_guide.md

 SELECT * FROM MyView;
 ```

+In Postgres, views and tables are both _relations_.

 A view *does not* contain any data itself; it just contains a query.
+(It is **not psychically materialized**.)
 Therefore, views are "dynamic," not "static".
 Modifiying the underlying table will modify the result of the view:

 ```sql
 CREATE VIEW AfterQ1 AS